-Our Company continues to increase our investment in the development of our own cloud-based transaction processing platforms and further expand our products and service offerings.
-We continue to create process efficiencies and provide our agents and brokers with mobile applications designed to facilitate transactions in an efficient and consumer friendly way.
-To further expand our products and service offerings, we offer an on-demand, home tour mobile application that enables home shoppers to request immediate access to properties exclusive to eXp Realty agents in certain markets.
+Our Company continues to increase our investment in the development of our own cloud-based transaction processing platforms and further expand our technological products and service offerings.
+We continue to create process efficiencies and provide our agents and brokers with technologies designed to facilitate transactions in an efficient and consumer-friendly way.
 Our operational model and growth strategies necessitate the proprietary technologies used to support our operations now and in the future, as well as requiring us to, at times, consider existing and emerging technology companies for acquisition, partnerships and other collaborative relationships.